SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-configure-yarp/rule.md

 guid: aafa30ed-c8d2-43f0-b2f2-ea58cee706ca
 ---
 ### Code-base Configuration (Recommended)

 We can configure YARP using code-base approach.
-And it is recommended to load proxy configuration through programmatic implementation of **IProxyConfigProvider**.
+It is recommended to load proxy configuration through programmatic implementation of **IProxyConfigProvider**.
 This approach is particularly useful when there's a requirement for a dynamic proxy configuration tailored to specific application needs.

 **1. Add In-Memory Configuration:**<br />
 Configure in-memory configuration for YARP.
-Unlike static configurations, in-memory updates enable the YARP proxy to dynamically adapt routes and clusters during runtime without necessitating a restart of application.<br />
+Unlike static configurations, in-memory updates enable the YARP proxy to dynamically adapt routes and clusters during runtime without necessitating a restart of the application.<br />
 The following snippet shows a custom provider that implements GetConfig() from **IProxyConfigProvider**:

 ```CSharp
 // YarpInMemoryConfiguration.cs